gpopesc/wireguard-module-synology/README.md

-# wireguard-module-synology
+# install wireguard module for synology
-for DSM 7.1
+for DSM 7.1 testes for DS920+